Practice of Clinical Medicine

 - clinical reasoning

-The FCM course involves 400 students in weekly small-group, workshop, and individualized preceptorship sessions.
-The two-year FCM experience requires the coordination of many dedicated faculty:
+The PCM course involves 400 students in weekly small-group, workshop, and individualized preceptorship sessions.
+The eighteen month PCM experience requires the coordination of many dedicated faculty:

 - 50 small-group leaders,